 A WTOP review of spending on Question 7 in Maryland finds supporters and opponents of the now-approved expanded gambling measure spent more than $35 per vote cast on the issue.

-In Virginia's Senate race, federal election disclosure data compiled by ProPublica shows outside groups spent more than $20 per vote cast.
+According to unofficial election results, 2,479,262 Marylanders “>compiled by ProPublica shows outside groups spent more than $20 per vote cast.

 Groups including the U.S. Chamber of Commerce, National Republican Senatorial Committee, Super PACs like American Crossroads and advocacy groups like Americans for Tax Reform spent money to support former Virginia Gov. George Allen or attack former Virginia Gov. Tim Kaine.